Borg Early Career Award (BECA)

 Deadline: February 15

 Announcement of Winner: May 25

-This annual award is given to a woman in computer science and engineering who has:
+This annual award is given to an individual, who identifies as a woman, in the computer science and engineering field, who has:

 - made significant research contributions,

-- had positive and significant impact on advancing women in the computing research community,
+- had positive and significant impact on advancing women and diversity in the computing research community,

 - is relatively early-career (at-most 8 years post-PhD) faculty member or researcher in an industry or government lab, and

 - is affiliated with an institution, industry lab, or government lab in the United States, its territories, or Canada.

 We invite your nominations for the Borg Early Career Award (BECA).

 Applications are currently closed, please check back January 1st.